switchbox-data/buildstock-fetch/docs/usage.md

   --output_directory ./data
 ```

+`bsf` will warn you if you've specified an invalid buildstock release, state, file type, upgrade, or output directory.

 ### Output Structure

 The `--output_directory` option specifies the top directory where the files will be downloaded.
 From there, the files will be organized as: